History & Biographies

 This 3-parts film, the fruit of 10 years of research, unravels the myth of Marilyn in an original way, using psychologists to understand her deepest motivations.

 Marilyn was determined to succeed at all costs, even at the risk of her own life, to compensate for her parents’ rejection.
 She received decisive help from the world of organized crime, with whom she maintained complicated relations.
-She was also able to count on many mentors: agents, coaches, producers.
+She could also count on many mentors: agents, coaches, and producers.

 Also available as a 120mns